NATIONAL PARK PROJECT

 I will reply with suggestions and demands (I am so demanding).

-Your audience will be your discussion group.
-We want to see the beauty of the park you are discussing.
+Your audience will want to see the beauty of the park.
 Look for the best photos possible (there are plenty on Google Images).
-If you are doing this is MS Word, please use the landscape format (which is wider from left to right).
 Do not put any text on the photos.
-You can write the answers to the questions (listed below) in between the photos.
+You can write the answers to the questions (questions are listed below) in between the photos.
 If you find photos with written text already on them, please do not use them.
 Move on and find something else.
+Obviously, the maps will have words on them.
 If a photo/map has a watermark on it (which is very distracting), move on and find something else.

 Here is an example of a photo with a watermark on it.